GolosChain/Qa/test_case/692-Bandwidth-bug-with-vshares-delegating.md

 # Test case #

-The test case, which doesn't work in 18.0 RC1, but do work in 18.0 RC3:
+The test case, which doesn't work in 18.0 RC1, but does work in 18.0 RC3:

 1.
 	```